cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

     An SDF specification often needs to be augmented by additional information that is specific to its use in a particular ecosystem or application.
-    SDF mapping files provide a mechanism to represent this augmentation.
+    SDF Supplements provide a mechanism to represent this augmentation.

 --- middle